Overview

 Chapter Summary

-In this chapter we have looked at:
+In this chapter we covered:

-- Evaluation in terms of what we mean by the terms evaluation, assessment, and monitoring
+- Definitions of evaluation, assessment, and monitoring

-- The differences between formative and summative evaluation.
+- Differences between formative and summative evaluation

 Practical Applications